Auburn University athletic teams have always been known as the Tigers, but they also famously use another animal on game

 If you are watching an Auburn Tigers football game, not only will you see their mascot Aubie the Tiger, but you will also see and hear War Eagle.
 This isn’t another mascot, but it is their war cry, which they have done for at least 100 years.

 Make no mistake, Auburn football does not use the eagle as a mascot or nickname in any way.
-The War Eagle is simply their “battle cry” that they have used since as early as 1892, but their is no definite point that the tradition began.
+The War Eagle is simply their "battle cry" that they have used since as early as 1892, but there is no definite point that the tradition began.

 Today, the university uses live eagles at sporting events to pump up the crowds, and in the last two decades, have allowed eagles to free fly around stadiums and arenas.
 You can find them at every home game of the football season, especially if it’s the Iron Bowl against ‘Bama.

 The school even named their fight song after the tradition, introducing "War Eagle" in 1955.
 The marching band plays "War Eagle" throughout all games and after their teams' score.
 "War Eagle" is also played from the campus clock tower, Samford Hall Clock Tower, every day at noon.